Chantouch/vue-acl/README.md

 ```

 More details:
-- Define `rule` meta for link a route with a permission, your can use name of the global rule e.g `isPublic` or use `Role` for create new rule orr use `*` for define allowed route.
+- Define `role` meta for link a route with a permission, your can use name of the global role e.g `isPublic` or use `Role` for create new role orr use `*` for define allowed route.

 For finish, in your `main.js` import the `role` and pass to Vue root instance: